My sister loves serving this favored dish called shepherd pie at family gatherings.

 5. Spread the mashed potato over the top, scuffing it up with the back of a spoon.
 Finely slice the remaining garlic clove, then place into a bowl with the rosemary leaves, lemon zest, breadcrumbs and 1 tablespoon of olive oil.
 Mix well, sprinkle over the mash, then place in the hot oven for around 10 minutes, or until piping hot through.
 Place under the grill for a further 2 to 3 minutes, or until golden, then serve with your favorite greens.

-This recipe is from Very Vegan Recipes and is reposted with permission.
+and is reposted with permission.